jellybob/stage-screen/README.md

 # TODO

+* [ ] Remove the code in ScheduleController#show with a hardcoded time
 * [ ] Make it pretty!
 Branding etc.
 * [x] Self-registration of displays
 * [x] Websocket based control of displays